lilianweng/lil-log/_posts/2018-04-08-policy-gradient-algorithms.md

 1. The off-policy approach does not require full trajectories and can reuse any past episodes ([“experience replay”]({{ site.baseurl }}{% post_url 2018-02-19-a-long-peek-into-reinforcement-learning %}#deep-q-network)) for much better sample efficiency.
 2. The sample collection follows a behavior policy different from the target policy, bringing better [exploration]({{ site.baseurl }}{% post_url 2018-02-19-a-long-peek-into-reinforcement-learning %}#exploration-exploitation-dilemma).

-Now let’s see how off-policy policy gradient is computed.
+Now let's see how off-policy policy gradient is computed.
 The behavior policy for collecting samples is a known policy (predefined just like a hyperparameter), labelled as $$\beta(a \vert s)$$.
 The objective function sums up the reward over the state distribution defined by this behavior policy:

 $$